-The former Chairman of the Board, President and Chief Executive Officer was entitled to receive (a) a cash payment of \$0.7 million, payable in 12 consecutive, equal monthly installments on the fifteenth day of each month, commencing June 15, 2018; provided that the monthly payments were delayed until the earlier to occur of the former Chairman of the Board, President and Chief Executive Officer's death or November 19, 2018 (the "Delay Period"), and upon the expiration of the Delay Period, all payments that were delayed were paid in a lump sum, (b) a one-time, lump sum cash payment of \$0.03 million (the former Chairman of the Board, President and Chief Executive Officer's then current monthly salary) payable within 30 days after the separation date so long as the former Chairman of the Board, President and Chief Executive Officer performed certain transition services to the extent reasonably requested by the Company, which was paid; and (c) payment of accrued vacation equal to \$0.04 million; and all stock options and stock awards issued to the former Chairman of the Board, President and Chief Executive Officer, consisting solely of 109,084 shares of restricted Common Stock issued under the 2012 Plan, became fully vested and immediately exercisable and remain exercisable through their original terms.
+The former Chairman of the Board, President and Chief Executive Officer was entitled to receive (a) a cash payment of \$0.7 million, payable in 12 consecutive, equal monthly installments on the fifteenth day of each month, commencing June 15, 2018; provided that the monthly payments were delayed until the earlier to occur of the former Chairman of the Board, President and Chief Executive Officer's death or November 19, 2018 (the "Delay Period"), and upon the expiration of the Delay Period, all payments that were delayed were paid in a lump sum, (b) a one-time, lump sum cash payment of \$0.03 million (the former Chairman of the Board, President and Chief Executive Officer's then current monthly salary) payable within 30 days after the separation date so long as the former Chairman of the Board, President and Chief Executive Officer's of accrued vacation equal to \$0.04 million; and all stock options and stock awards issued to the former Chairman of the Board, President and Chief Executive Officer, consisting solely of 109,084 shares of restricted Common Stock issued under the 2012 Plan, became fully vested and immediately exercisable and remain exercisable through their original terms.

-There was no expense recorded during the three and six months ended June 30, 2019, respectively, related to the 2018 Separation Agreement.
-The Company recorded separation expenses of \$2.4 million during the three and six months ended June 30, 2018 relating to the 2018 Separation Agreement, consisting of \$1.7 million for accelerated vesting of restricted stock grants and \$0.7 million for other cash payments made over the subsequent twelve months.
+There was no expense recorded during the three and nine months ended September 30, 2019, respectively, related to the 2018 Separation Agreement.
+The Company recorded separation expenses of zero and \$2.4 million during the three and nine months ended September 30, 2018 relating to the 2018 Separation Agreement, consisting of \$1.7 million for accelerated vesting of restricted stock grants and \$0.7 million for other cash payments made over the subsequent twelve months.

 On May 24, 2019, the Company entered into a Separation and Release Agreement ("2019 Separation Agreement") with its former President, Chief Executive Officer and member of the Board upon his resignation from the Company effective June 6, 2019.
 The 2019 Separation Agreement supersedes and replaces the Employment Agreement, dated October 5, 2018, between the former President, Chief Executive Officer and member of the Board and the Company.
-The former President, Chief Executive Officer and member of the Board is entitled to receive a one-time cash payment of \$0.1 million, payable in six equal monthly installments.
+The former President, Chief Executive Officer and member of the Board is entitled to receive a one-time cash payment of \$0.1 million, payable in six equal monthly installments, the first four of which have been paid through September 30, 2019.

-The Company recorded separation expenses of \$0.1 million during the three and six months ended June 30, 2019, respectively, relating to the 2019 Separation Agreement for the cash payments to be made over the subsequent six months.
-There was no expense recorded during the three and six months ended June 30, 2018, respectively, related to the 2019 Separation Agreement.
+The Company recorded separation expenses of zero and \$0.1 million during the three and nine months ended September 30, 2019, respectively, relating to the 2019 Separation Agreement for the cash payments to be made over the subsequent six months.
+There was no expense recorded during the three and nine months ended September 30, 2018, respectively, related to the 2019 Separation Agreement.